Practically sitting in Las Vegas' backyard, Hoover Dam is still recognized as one of America's greatest engineering feats the world over.

 Begun during the Great Depression, it saw workers from almost every state in the Union who came seeking work on the Dam.

-The story of Hoover Dam is filled with massive numbers regarding materials needed for its construction.
+The story of Hoover Dam is filled with massive numbers regarding all aspects of its construction.
 The scale and scope of the project called for the creation of new engineering processes as well as other innovations.

-When completed, it created the largest man-made reservoir in the U.S. - Lake Mead.
+When completed, it created the largest man-made reservoir in the United States ...
+Lake Mead, Nevada.

-You'll see stories of the men and the true grit it took to work in some of the most harshest conditions of the southwestern desert.
+You'll see the stories of the men and the true grit it took to work in some of the most harshest conditions of the southwestern desert, in order to get the project done.

 These items and more are what you'll see and experience when you come out to visit Hoover Dam.